-NOTE: As a result of the COVID-19 pandemic the trustees have not made any grants in 2020.
-They are very aware that the experience of the Covid-19 virus in 2020 has had a devastating effect on artists.
+NOTE: The trustees are very aware that the experience of the Covid-19 virus in 2020 has had a devastating effect on artists.
 Please look at our grants page for more information.

 The Christian Arts Trust was set up in 1981 by Ronald Mann of Westminster Productions, together with the support of a few financiers, to provide a unique opportunity for artists with Christian faith to develop new ideas and projects.
 The small capital fund that resulted has, since then, made provision for a great many Christian dramatists, dancers, sculptors, musicians, writers, fine artists, performers and the like to be able to originate works which otherwise would not have seen the light of day.

 The small ‘seed corn’ grants that CAT make available, enable artists to take time to see the genesis of an idea take flesh.
 The Trustees recognise the vital encouragement that such modest funding can provide.
 In the many years since 1981 some remarkable, life-changing works have resulted.
 Quite often the effect of this funding is long lasting, with artists finding that they might never have got going professionally without the help of the trust.

 Projects which CAT has helped get off the ground have varied enormously and are multifarious in nature:

 - A jazz celebration of the Easter story

 - A series of large scale paintings in Blackburn Cathedral